 In summary, Susitna River sockeye salmon stocks warrant continued close monitoring.
-Within the Susitna River drainage, sockeye salmon production from Judd, Chelatna, and Larson Lakes appears to be stable, while other lakes in the drainage are producing at levels below historic averages (Marston and Frothingham 2019).
-The ADF&G 2019 UCI Stock of Concern Memo suggests that the stock of concern status should be removed, and that current production is linked to invasive northern pike predation.
+Within the Susitna River drainage, sockeye salmon production from Judd, Chelatna, and Larson Lakes appears stable, but other lakes in the drainage are producing at levels below historical averages (Marston and Frothingham 2019).
+In the fall of 2019, ADF&G presented the BOF with a 2019 UCI Stock of Concern Memo8 suggesting that Susitna River sockeye salmon could be removed from the stock of concern status, based in part on data showing that current production is linked to invasive northern pike predation.
+The BOF is scheduled to review this matter at the 2020 UCI finfish meeting.